Szilard0605/Szilard0605/README.md

 I usully make anything that comes to my mind.
 I really like to work with C++, C, but I worked with other languages as well, like C#, Lua, Python, and JavaScript.

-I'm currently working on a Game Engine, and my goal is to publish a Multiplayer game which is built with this Game Engine.
+I'm currently working on a Game Engine, and my goal is to publish a multiplayer game which is built with this Game Engine.